 The summit overlooks the large Bachfallenferner (glacier) and guards the Längentaler Joch (2991 m), a high pass that grants access to the Sultztal valley to the south.

 It is a popular mountain for a relatively easy ski tour in winter and spring, with the option to stay overnight at the Westfalenhaus.

 From the south, the Amberger Hütte could provide accomodation for an adventure up to the Längentaler Joch, and then over and down to the north, coming out at Lisens.

 By car: Innsbruck - motorway A 12 - exit Sellrain - Gries in Sellrain - Lisens parking lot.

-In winter, hike the road south from Lisens, enjoying the view of the massive Lisenser Fernerkogel and it's glacier ahead.
+, hike the road south from Lisens, enjoying the view of the massive Lisenser Fernerkogel and it's glacier ahead.
 Turn west, climbing up from the flat valley floor to enter the Längental.
 You'll see the Westfalenhaus ahead.
 Continue for a long ways along the Längental valley floor, making for the glacier at it's head.
 Around 3000 meters elevation, the glacier turns westward.
 Follow it to the summit, which can be ascended on skis to the very top.

 From the south: